Laboratory analysis of cosmetic PFAS

 Biodegradable and natural substitutes

-- Vegetable Oil Esters : These compounds derived from natural oils offer an alternative to PFAS to improve product texture and stability.
+• Vegetable oil esters : These compounds derived from natural oils offer an alternative to PFAS to improve the texture and stability of products.

-- Bio-based polymers : Made from renewable sources such as starch or cellulose, these polymers offer similar properties to PFAS in terms of water resistance and texture.
+• Bio-based polymers : Made from renewable sources such as starch or cellulose, these polymers offer properties similar to those of PFAS in terms of water resistance and texture.

 These substitutes, in addition to their safety, are part of an eco-responsible approach, responding to the growing demand for more sustainable products.